SkySignal Agent

 settings-production.json:

-The agent auto-starts when it finds valid configuration in Meteor.settings.skysignal.
+The agent auto-starts when it finds a valid apiKey in either Meteor.settings.skysignal or the SKYSIGNAL_API_KEY environment variable.

 Configuration Options